-Lack of safe drinking water has been identified as the number one issue in the daily life of the coastal population.
+The daily life of the coastal population is significantly affected by the lack of safe drinking water.
 The water supply sector has achieved commendable success over the last few decades; overall about 95 percent of the population now has access to water from tube-wells, taps or ring-wells.
 Rural water supply is mainly dependent on tube-wells.
 Pond water is also in use, especially where groundwater is either saline or beyond affordability.
-There are 316,686 tube-wells in the coastal zone, which is 29 percent of total tube-wells in the country.
 According to latest DPHE data (unpublished DPHE database), the tubewell-population ratio is slightly higher in the coastal zone: 111 persons per running tubewell, compared to 115 nationally.
 The districts in the region, that is, Patuakhali and Barguna have lower than average density of tube-wells nationally.
 But in recent years, groundwater-based water supply in coastal areas is suffering from a number of major problems, main ones being arsenic contamination, lowering of the water table, salinity, and non-availability of suitable aquifers.

-Most of the coastal districts are affected by arsenic contamination.
+Arsenic contamination is a major problem for most of the coastal districts.
 The UNICEF-funded DPHE program tested 51,000 tubewells in 61 districts and found arsenic in 48 districts.
 Around 29 percent tube-wells were contaminated with arsenic above the permissible level.
 The Government has initiated extensive program of tubewell testing and public awareness of the possible danger.
 Low-cost preventive measures are known but yet to be available at the household level all over the coast.
 Rainwater harvesting and pond sand filtering (PSF) are being advocated and are practiced in some areas.